Lion's Mane Benefits & Information

 The whole mushroom

 The Lion’s Mane mushroom grows on decaying Oak, Walnut and Beech trees throughout the Northern Hemisphere.
 It has long been a food staple in Japanese and Chinese culture and is incorporated in several well-known recipes and traditional medicines.
 According to Traditional Chinese Medcine the Hericium erinaceus mushroom is called ‘Hou-tou-gu’ and used to treat problems concerning the gastrointestinal tract.
 As well as being thought to be good for the stomach, the Buddhist Shaolin Monks use this mushroom in meditation practices.
 It is thought that by ingesting the Lion’s Mane it supports the monk’s concentration and enables them to better cultivate the mystical life force Qi.
 Although the latter part of this benefit is something that cannot be proved, scientists now think that Lion’s Mane could indeed improve neurological function.
 Through the centuries the Japanese and Chinese have become fond of the Lion’s Mane Mushroom attributing this fungus to having a rubbery texture, a little like squid, with a seafood taste when eaten.
 This mushroom was also used by some tribes of North American Indians although with the decline of their culture the knowledge was lost.
 Apparently Native Americans used the Lion’s Mane as a styptic applying the powdered mushroom to wounds to halt the flow of blood.
 These varied uses all indicate the how adaptive and special this mushroom is.
-Until recently the Lion’s Mane, among other mushrooms, have been of great interest to western medicine of how they can be used to help with a number of debilitating illnesses.
+Until recently the Lion’s Mane, among other mushrooms, have been of great interest to western medicine with how they can be used to help with debilitating illnesses.

 According to the work of Dr. Takashi Mizuno the presence of relatively high amounts of polysaccharides in Lion’s Mane fungi means that it is of particular significance for boosting the immune system.
 Polysaccharides are carbohydrate molecules that are formed by long chains of monosaccharide and hold a unique composition in fungi.
 Some fungi have a heavier percentage of polysaccharides than others and Lion’s Mane resides in this group.
 Scientists think these mushrooms could have great affect for those undergoing treatments where by the body degenerates under the extreme pressure of heavy pharmaceuticals.